rust-lang/rustup/README.md

 info: downloading self-updates
 ```

+**Note**: `rustup` will automatically update itself at the end of any toolchain
+installation as well.
+You can prevent this automatic behaviour by passing the
+`--no-self-update` argument when running `rustup update` or `rustup toolchain install`.

 ## Working with nightly Rust

 Rustup gives you easy access to the nightly compiler and its